rsabur/booker-server/README.md

 * From DJ show page, a user can view information about the selected DJ and listen to their music from Spotify
 * From DJ show page, a user can book a DJ for an upcoming event
 * On a profile page, users can edit and delete their profile

+## Start App
+To start server side DJ Booker, enter the following in the command line:
+* rails s
 _______________________________________________________________________________________

 ## Demo